-This button toggles between the last two locomotives or consists addressed.
-RECALL allows you to keep two locomotives and/or consists active in the system memory and access them in "round-robin" fashion with each press of the button.
+This button toggles between the last two to six locomotives or consists addressed.
+RECALL allows you to keep two to six locomotives and/or consists active in the command station memory and access them in "round-robin" fashion with each press of the button.
 Think of RECALL as being a set of memory slots.
-To put a locomotive in a recall "slot", press SELECT LOCO and enter the loco or consist to be operated.
+To put a locomotive in a recall "slot", press SELECT LOCO and enter the loco or consist to be operated followed by pressing ENTER.
 To put another locomotive in the next slot, first press RECALL to access the next slot.
-Now press SELECT LOCO and enter the second loco.
-When additional locomotives or consists are to be added either a "slot" with "000" or an expendable loco/consist must be displayed on the screen.
+Now press SELECT LOCO and enter the second loco followed by pressing ENTER.
+When additional trains are to be added either a "slot" with "000" or an expendable loco/consist must be displayed on the screen.
 Whatever is on the display will be replaced with the new loco/consist.